How to Find Freelance Jobs

 Know Before You Look for Freelance Jobs

 If you're looking for extra work on top of your full-time job, you need to take special care that your part-time gig doesn't interfere with your main source of income.
-It requires a bit of advance planning, even before you start looking for freelance jobs:
+It requires a bit of advance planning, even before you start looking for freelance jobs.

 In some cases, you will have signed a legal document prior to starting your job, which specifies whether you can work another job, and what kind of jobs are OK.
-If you've been at your current job a long time, this might have slipped your mind.
+If you've been at your current job for a long time, this might have slipped your mind.
 Now's a good time to check on your employer's policy.
 (But don't tell HR directly that you're working part-time elsewhere.
 You might send a message you don't intend.)

 Even if your boss doesn't care about your working for another company, your employer might have a policy about using the information you've learned in the course of your regular duties to earn extra cash for a competitor.